jsutil37/SML/README.md

 License Type: MIT

-Background: This arose from the need for the CollaboRate project to have a simple and human-readable way to represent hierachical data.
+Background: This arose from the need for the CollaboRate project to have a simple and human-readable way to represent hierarchical data consisting of named nodes of information.

 Features of the language:
 1. Leading and trailing enter characters are ignored when finding opening tags.
 Whitespace however is not ignored.